Don Francks: Music

 In 1963, Franks released No One in This World Is Like Don Francks, his first solo album, recorded at the Village Vanguard in New York City.
 The title of the album derived from a remark made by Jackie Gleason when the trio performed on the April 23, 1963 The Jackie Gleason Show playing "Bye Bye Blackbird".
 Two years later, he recorded his second album, Lost... and Alone, with orchestral arrangements by Patrick Williams.
 He recorded his final album, 21st Century Francks, in 2002 at the Top o' the Senator in Toronto.
 The album was released in 2014.

 Voice actor

 Francks played Archie Goodwin with Mavor Moore as Nero Wolfe for a 1982 series on Canadian radio.
-He provided the voice of "Skunk" in Gene Simmons' animated television show, My Dad the Rock Star.
+He provided the voice of "Skunk" in Gene Simmons's animated television show, My Dad the Rock Star.

 According to differing sources, either Francks or Gabriel Dell was the uncredited actor providing the voice of Boba Fett, a Mandalorian bounty hunter, in the Star Wars Holiday Special.
 Francks, credited, voiced the role of Boba Fett in an episode of Star Wars: Droids.
 He voiced several characters in Inspector Gadget, along with his daughter, Cree Summer, who voiced Penny during the first season of the show.
 He provided the voice for Mok Swagger in the 1983 Canadian animated film Rock and Rule, and the voice of Sabretooth on X-Men.
-He also voiced both Thomas "House" Conklin & Sergeant Carl Proctor on the 1988 Police Academy animated series.
+He also voiced both Thomas "House" Conklin and Sergeant Carl Proctor on the 1988 Police Academy animated series.